It’s that time of year again! Articles offering up the good news and the bad news when it comes to the costs of raising children.

 Big Picture, Interrelated Systems

 Financial common sense may seem irrelevant with a cooing baby in our arms or a sweet-faced toddler clinging to our legs.
-But we do have to live in the real world.
+But we do have to live in the real world, and society as a whole pays the price when we don’t.
 That means facing the considerable costs and consequences of parenthood.

-Shouldn’t we be focusing on the systems – human and organizational – that comprise our society’s approach to family?
+Shouldn’t we be focusing on the systems – human and organizational – that comprise our American approach to family?

 - How about the positive impacts of community that foster sharing of resources and services.
 How do we encourage more of that?